databrickslabs/dbldatagen/README.md

 * Generating values to conform to a schema or independent of an existing schema
 * use of SQL expressions in test data generation
 * plugin mechanism to allow use of 3rd party libraries such as Faker
+* Use within a Databricks Delta Live Tables pipeline as a synthetic data generation source

 Details of these features can be found in the [Developer Docs](docs/source/APIDOCS.md) and the online help (which contains the full documentation including the HTML version of the Developer Docs) -